Configuring the NMEA Data Source

 GPS Data are output from GPS Receivers in National Marine Electronics Association (NMEA) format.
 NMEA format Data are also output by many other ships instruments, such as wind instruments and echo sounder and also by AIS (Automatic Ship Identification) systems.

 NMEA is a standard specification for interface and data exchange between marine instruments.
 It allows ship’s instruments to “talk to” each other and to computers.
-A good source for more detailed information is http://en.wikipedia.org/wiki/NMEA_0183
+For more detailed information see https://en.wikipedia.org/wiki/NMEA_0183.

-GPS data are fundamental to PAMGuard in addition, several other useful data sources which may be useful to PAMGuard may be available in an NMEA data string and several PAMGuard module may need to access NMEA data.
+GPS data are fundamental to PAMGuard in addition, several other useful data sources which may be useful to PAMGuard may be available in an NMEA data string and several PAMGuard modules, for instance the AIS Module may need to access NMEA data.
 Thus, PAMGuard has a module for accessing NMEA data and an additional module for GPS Processing which is dependent on an NMEA Acquisition module.
+If needed, you can have more than one NMEA module in your configuration, each connected to a different NMEA device, or you can get an NMEA multiplexor to combine NMEA data from multiple devices into a single data stream.

 Adding an NMEA Data Collection Module